mauriciopoppe/blog/site/content/notes/mathematics/probability/bayesian-networks.md

 title: "Bayesian Networks"
 summary: |
   A Bayesian network is a directed graph in which each node is annotated with quantitative probability information.
-This article covers the definition of a bayesian network with a graphical representation, the determination of independence between variables and the problem of finding the probability distribution of a set of query values given some observed events.
+This article covers the definition of a Bayesian network with a graphical representation, the determination of independence between variables, and the problem of finding the probability distribution of a set of query values given some observed events.
 image: /images/math-generic.jpeg
 tags: ["math", "probability", "bayesian networks", "exact inference", "conditional independence relations", "full joint distribution"]